A localized consensus-based sampling algorithm: Consensus-based sampling as approximate interacting Langevin

 \section{Consensus-based sampling as approximate interacting Langevin}

-We now propose a new connection between interacting-Langevin and consensus-based samplers, arriving at the CBS dynamics \cref{eq:cbs-approx:cbs} starting from \cref{eq:ips:lang:lang-C} by introducing three specific approximations.
-Throughout the following motivation, we assume that the potential function $V$ is differentiable and $L$-weakly convex (meaning that $V(\cdot) + \frac L2\norm{\,\cdot\,}^2$ is convex for some $L\in\bR_0^+$).
-We also assume that $\mathcal C_\alpha(\rho_t)$ is positive definite for all $t$.
+We now propose a new connection between interacting-Langevin and consensus-based samplers, arriving at the CBS dynamics~\cref{eq:cbs-approx:cbs} starting from~\cref{eq:ips:lang:lang-C} by making three specific approximations.
+Throughout, we assume that the potential function $V$ is differentiable and $L$-weakly convex (meaning that $V(\cdot) + \frac L2\norm{\,\cdot\,}_2^2$ is convex for some $L\in\bR_0^+$) and that $\mathcal C_\alpha(\rho_t)$ is positive definite for all $t$.

-\paragraph{First step: Moreau envelope of $V$} For a positive definite matrix $A$, denote by
+\paragraph{First step: Moreau envelope of $V$.} For a symmetric positive definite matrix $A$, denote by